 - The general ledger (material costs), or Hauptbuch in German

-In addition, there are the subsidiary books for the support of the general and day ledgers.
+In addition, there are subsidiary books for the support of the general and day ledgers.
 All business transactions are recorded with date, number, document and amount and posted to the account and offsetting account.

 - Account management (Kontenführung): Each business transaction is recorded on two pages.
 In this way, accounting discrepancies can be detected more quickly.
 Thus, the payment from the current account to the business account requires a booking, although the funds only move within the company.
 In addition, each business partner receives its own account so that all payables or credit memos can be determined.

 - Debit and credit (Soll und Haben): The business transactions are recorded on two sides, the debit side and the credit side.
-The use of funds is recorded on the first side and on the second page, the origin of funds is recorded.
+The use of funds is recorded on the first side and the second page, the origin of funds is recorded.
 Both sides must always be balanced.

-- Comparison of operating assets (Vergleich des Betriebsvermögens): To determine the profit (German article), a comparison of operating assets is made at the beginning of the year and at the end of the year.
+- Comparison of operating assets (Vergleich des Betriebsvermögens): To determine the profit (German article), a comparison of operating assets is made at the beginning of the year and the end of the year.
 The business assets are calculated in this way: (fixed assets + current assets) – debts.

 - Accounting obligation (Bilanzierungspflicht): At the end of each fiscal year, you must prepare annual accounts with a balance sheet and a tax return.
 It also includes an explanatory annex and a profit and loss account.
 In the balance sheet, you compare the assets with the debts.
-The accounting obligation (German article) is regulated in the German Commercial Code (Handelsgesetzbuch – HGB) or in the German Accounting Law Modernization Act (Gesetz zur Modernisierung des Bilanzrechts – BilMoG).
+The accounting obligation (German article) is regulated in the German Commercial Code (Handelsgesetzbuch – HGB) or the German Accounting Law Modernization Act (Gesetz zur Modernisierung des Bilanzrechts – BilMoG).